-With the ever developing market for better aesthetics and increased performance, a new breed of window and door product is emerging.
-Commonly referred to as ‘composite windows and doors’ these products offer a refreshing alternative to conventional uPVC.
+With the ever-developing housing market for better aesthetics, energy efficiency and increased thermal performance and Governments commitment for the UK to reach net-zero carbon emissions by 2050.
+A new breed of double glazed window and door product is emerging in the architectural glazing industry.
+Commonly referred to as composite windows and doors, these products offer a refreshing alternative to conventional uPVC.

 There are also composite front doors – again made from a combination of materials:

-With the first type, the outer skin on both the interior and exterior sides is a fibreglass skin fixed onto a water resistant composite material which is surrounded by a high density, high insulation foam core, the main structure of the door known as the ‘door leaf’ is either steel reinforced fibreglass or steel reinforced uPVC.
+The interior and exterior sides’ outer skin is fibreglass skin fixed onto a water-resistant composite material with the first type.
+A high density surrounds this high insulation foam core; the main structure of the door known as the ‘door leaf’ is either steel-reinforced fibreglass or steel-reinforced uPVC.

-The second type would be an aluminium clad (ali-clad or alu-clad) frame with either a uPVC or timber interior frame.
+The second type would be aluminium clad composite doors (Ali-clad or all-clad) frame with either a uPVC or timber interior frame.

 If you want to know more about the individual products mentioned above then feel free to download one of our brochures.